024 7668 6690

 dentist carrying out checkup on patient

-To make the experience as painless and comfortable as possible, dental surgery will require the patient to have some form of anaesthetic.
+To make the experience as pain-free and comfortable as possible, dental surgery will require the patient to have some form of anaesthetic.

 What is a local anaesthetic?